 Fabric needs to be soft enough to be comfortable.
 Hard upholstery may be durable, but it won’t be comfortable and may remind you of sitting at a government office instead of your home.

-While you want a fabric with some give and softness, you should also aim for a tight weave like microfiber or chenille fabric that will stretch but bounce back into shape (if you measured correctly).
+While you want a fabric with some give and softness, you should also aim for a tight weave like microfiber or chenille fabric that will stretch but bounce back into shape (if you measure correctly).

 Microfiber has better flexibility than chenille fabric, and it also retains its shape better.
 Chenille fabric tends to sag if not used with a backing material when upholstering sofas.